-If you would like a more comprehensive and detailed look at your fertility, we offer a full Fertility Assessment which includes a one-hour consultation with a fertility doctor, a pelvic ultrasound scan to check your womb and ovaries and an antral follicle count test.
+If you would like a more comprehensive and detailed look at your fertility, we offer a full Fertility Assessment which includes a 30 minute consultation with a fertility doctor, a pelvic ultrasound scan to check your womb and ovaries and an antral follicle count test.
 An antral follicle count is another way to measure your ovarian reserve, where we use ultrasound to visually count the number of follicles in your ovaries that contain immature eggs.

 An AMH blood test costs £95.